COG-UK/docs/metadata-tips.md

 * You are aware that once a record has been submitted, its `central_sample_id` (COGUK ID), `library_name` and `run_name` cannot be changed.
 * For spreadsheet-like uploads, your data is in a CSV or XLSX with the right template for the webtool?

+* You have provided the GISAID strain ID and accession as `secondary_identifier` and `secondary_accession`, only if you have uploaded it to GISAID already?

 * It seemed to work when youn ran it on the test version of Majora?
 (See below)

 ## You have uploaded data to us at least once before?